the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-form-template.md

 # Template for conference or event registration form

 This template includes all the different questions you might want to include on your registration form.
-This does not your event.
+This does not mean you have include all of these questions for your event.

 Please consider carefully what information you need to collect for your specific event and for reporting and monitoring purposes.
 Therefore, this document is intended to be modified to make it specific for your own purpose.